stelcodes/nuzzle/README.md

  ;; Required, no default
  :nuzzle/title "Learning Clojure"

- ;; A function that takes the page data and returns hiccup containing the whole HTML document ;; Must have one argument (the containing page map) ;; Used by nuzzle.core/serve, publish, and develop for creating each page of the static site ;; Required, no default
+ ;; A function returns hiccup containing the whole HTML document ;; Must have one argument (the containing page map) ;; Used by nuzzle.core/serve, publish, and develop for creating each page of the static site ;; Required, no default
  :nuzzle/render-page (fn [{:nuzzle/keys [title render-content] :as _page}
                        [:html [:head [:title title]] [:h1 title] (render-content)])

- ;; A function that takes the page map and returns Hiccup containing the page's main content ;; Must have zero or one argument (the containing page map) ;; Available to user's corresponding :nuzzle/render-page function ;; Used by nuzzle.core/publish for creating Atom feed (for embedding HTML content directly into feed)
+ ;; A function that returns hiccup containing the page's main content ;; Must have zero or one argument (the containing page map) ;; Available to user's corresponding :nuzzle/render-page function ;; Used by nuzzle.core/publish for creating Atom feed (for embedding HTML content directly into feed)